j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/requirements/user-stories.rst.txt

 ..
 Note: there is a user story template at the bottom of this file.

-User stories are informal descriptions of the software system features.
+User stories are informal descriptions of the software's features.
 These stories are written from the perspective of the users roles described in :doc:`../overview/users`.
 The general format is: